cynthia-enciso/RAP-210830/CodeCollab-Practice/Day-6-Group-Practice (1)/Day-6-Group-Practice/README.md

+# Instructions
-# create a class in either animals or items folder
+1. create a class in either animals or items folder

-# needs to have 2 properties
+2. needs to have 2 properties

-# needs to have one method
+3. needs to have one method

-# needs to have the no-args constructor. have no args constructor do something
+4. needs to have the no-args constructor. have no args constructor do something